victorbegnini2025/SteelHorseTrucks/README.txt

 13:15:53 Victor - Selected a local path for cloning the repository and clicked "Clone."
 13:20:50 Victor - Verified that all project files were successfully cloned and opened the solution in Visual Studio.

-13:30:32 Vishal - Committing and pushing changes to the remote repository.
+13:30:32 Victor - Committing and pushing changes to the remote repository.
-13:35:28 Vishal - Made necessary modifications to the project and verified all updates.
+13:35:28 Victor - Made necessary modifications to the project and verified all updates.
-13:40:45 Vishal - Opened Team Explorer, selected "Changes," entered a commit message.
+13:40:45 Victor - Opened Team Explorer, selected "Changes," entered a commit message.
-13:45:23 Vishal -  Committed the changes locally.
+13:45:23 Victor -  Committed the changes locally.
-13:50:09 Vishal - Clicked "Sync" in Team Explorer to push the committed changes to the remote repository on GitHub.
+13:50:09 Victor - Clicked "Sync" in Team Explorer to push the committed changes to the remote repository on GitHub.

 13:55:65 Victor - Verified that the changes were successfully reflected in the remote repository.